Policies & Accreditation

 Hebrew College’s Graduate Leadership Programs operate on a semester system using credit hours.
 There are fall and spring semesters of approximately 15 weeks each, and a summer semester of 6-10 weeks.
 Some programs may run required mini-courses during the January preceding the spring semester, with those credit hours counting towards students’ spring semester credit loads.

 Calculation of credit hours follows the recommendations of the US Department of Education.
-Each credit hour assumes the equivalent of one hour of class time plus two hours of outside work per week over a 15-week semester; in total, one credit hour equals 45 hours of work over the course of the semester, including class time, structured partner study time (in “beit midrash” or “hevuta”), homework, research, papers and exams.
+Each credit hour assumes the equivalent of three hours of work per week over a 15-week semester, including class time, structured partner study time (in “beit midrash” or “hevuta”), homework, research, papers and exams.
+In total, one credit hour equals 45 hours of work over the course of the semester.

 Online classes which are asynchronous follow the same credit hour guidelines, with 45 hours of work per credit hour expected over the course of the semester.